Skip to main content

 The Prospector Directors Group consists of Alliance and non-Alliance deans and directors of Prospector member libraries.
 There is an Annual Prospector Director's meeting held in November.
 There is also a Prospector preconference each year at the Colorado Interlibrary Loan Conference .

-The Colorado Alliance of Research Libraries is a 501(c)(3) non-profit organization that began in 1974 and was formally incorporated as a non-profit in 1981 by Ward Shaw, the founding executive director.
+The Colorado Alliance of Research Libraries is a non-profit organization that began in 1973 and was formally incorporated as a 501(c)(3) non-profit in 1981 by Ward Shaw, the founding executive director.
 From the beginning, the consortium was designed to help research and educational institutions share information resources and reduce operating costs by working together.

 In 1982, the organization began development of the CARL integrated library system (ILS) to replace the traditional card catalogs at the Alliance member libraries.
 In 1988, CARL formed “CARL Systems Incorporated,” a for-profit subsidiary whose purpose was to market the CARL ILS.
 The organization also launched an article request and delivery system called “UnCover” in 1988.

-In 1995, the consortium sold CARL Systems, Inc. and UnCover, plus the “CARL” name, to Knight-Ridder Information, Inc. With that sale, the consortium legally became “The Alliance.”
-There is no current affiliation between The Alliance and these historical products, and The Alliance no longer uses the "CARL" acronym.
+In 1995, the consortium sold CARL Systems, Inc. and UnCover, plus the “CARL” name, to Knight-Ridder Information, Inc. With that sale, the consortium legally became the Colorado Alliance of Research Libraries which is often shortened to "the Alliance.”
+There is no current affiliation between the Alliance and these historical products, and the Alliance no longer uses the "CARL" acronym.

 The Colorado Alliance of Research Libraries (The Alliance) increases, enhances, and facilitates cooperation among libraries.
 The Alliance achieves its mission in the following four strategic areas: